-In the study area, as in many of the mountainous areas of Colorado's Front Range, water is a critical fire suppression issue.
-Although most of the plains communities are serviced by an adequate hydrant network, the following communities are not serviced by a municipal hydrant network:
+Within the study area, as in many of the areas of Colorado's Front Range, water is a critical fire suppression issue.
+The City of Boulder is serviced by an above-average hydrant network.
+Minor recommendations are found in Appendix B having to do with hydrant visibility.